jennapederson/cli-crash-course/02_getting_started.md

 This workshop focuses on the [Bash](http://www.gnu.org/software/bash/manual/html_node/index.html) shell.

-On Nitrous.io, you will already be set up to use the Bash shell.

-On a Mac, you should have already looked at the setup and made sure you are using the Bash shell.
-If not, go there now.

 ## What is ~, ., and ..?

 There are a few characters we need to know before we go into more detail.
 These represent shortcuts to locations.